Contents at a Glance...

 Mortgage companies are more strict with approvals in this day and time so having good credit scores is more important than it even has been in the past.
 In the later part of 2013 mortgage companies do seem to be easing up some on their strict requirements for qualifying.

 You don't need to check credit score daily but you do need to get a copy of your credit report and at least monitor your credit score monthly to make certain that when you find that new home you would love to buy that you are financially ready.

 Maybe you are planning on changing jobs in the new year.
-Don't forget that many employers today will check credit score employee before hiring.
+Don't forget that many employers today will check credit the score of a potential employee before hiring them.

-Click here for the easiest way to check credit score.
+Click here for the easiest way to check your credit score.

 Some people think that only financial institutions and such can check their credit scores and because so many of these companies refuse to share those credit scores with their applicants people have come to believe that their credit score is some deep dark secret.

 Not only can you check your own credit score and view your credit report it is a good idea to do so for reasons that we have previously stated above.

 So, don't let others intimidate you about something that belongs to you.
 Go check your credit scores and monitor your credit history on a frequent basis.
 Be ever aware of what is in your credit file because your future new credit depends on it.

 This is a term used to describe how long any negative information should be allowed to stay in ones credit file before it is not relevant to the credit granting decision.
 It has been determined by the FCRA that the obsolescence perios be 10 years in the case of bankruptcy and 7 years in all other instances.
 Unpaid tax liens may remain indefinitely.

 |Protect Your Credit Scores By Shredding